matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 * `m.foreign_network_error` The bridge was doing its job fine, but the foreign network permanently refused to handle the event.

 * `m.unknown_event` The bridge is not able to handle events of this type.
+It is totally legitimate to “handle” an event by doing nothing and not throwing this error.
+It is at the discretion of the bridge author to find a good balance between informing the user and preventing unnecessary spam.
+Throwing this error only for some subtypes of an event if fine.

 * `m.bridge_unavailable` The homeserver couldn't reach the bridge.